-We are proud of the Physical Education programs and sporting facilities we offer our students at Osborne.
+We are proud of the Physical Education programs and the sporting facilities we offer our students at Osborne.

 School House Competitions

-* Birdrock – yellow
+- Birdrock – yellow

-* Craigie – green
+- Craigie – green

-* Dava – blue
+- Dava – blue

-* Hawker – red
+- Hawker – red

 Inter-school Sports Competitions

 Throughout the year students in Years 5 and 6 compete against local schools in a variety of sports with some representing Osborne against other schools.
 Some of the sports available to play are football, soccer, volleyball, t – ball and netball.
-Year 4 students are selected to assist in fielding full teams for Osborne.

 Osborne Primary School gives students opportunities to participate in a variety of Performing Arts activities such as bands, singing and instrumental groups.
 These groups perform regularly at school assemblies, concerts and expos.
 The school also has rock bands and ensembles for students who participate in the instrumental program.
-Private instrumental lessons are available in guitar, drums, ukulele and piano, providing one-on-one tuition to students on a fee-paying basis.
+Private instrumental lessons are available in guitar, drums, ukulele, bass, singing and piano, providing one-on-one tuition to students on a fee-paying basis.
 (See Extra Curricular for more details).

 Whole School Incursions

-Across all levels, Science is taught by doing, with the students having a go at hands on experimentation whenever possible to encourage their curiosity, hone their inquiry skills, make discoveries for themselves and deepen their understanding of the scientific concepts they are studying.
+Across all levels, Science (STEM) is taught by doing, with the students having a go at hands on experimentation whenever possible to encourage their curiosity, hone their inquiry skills, make discoveries for themselves and deepen their understanding of the scientific concepts they are studying.
 Above all, our aim is to teach Science in a safe environment where the students can have fun experimenting and learning.

 Science teaching and learning follows the Victorian Curriculum which has 5 areas of Science Understanding: Biological, Chemical, Physical and Earth & Spaces Sciences plus the understanding of Science as a Human Endeavour.
-Students learn about the Scientific Inquiry process and how to use it in investigations and research in all five areas of Science.